-Number of points, long, numPointsLongitudinal 1 Integer Number of grid points in the X/longitude dimension. (iMax) Number of points, lat. numPointsLatitudinal 1 Integer Number of grid points in the Y/latitude dimension. (jMax) Number of points, vertical numPointsVertical 01 Integer Number of grid points in the vertical dimension. (kMax) Start sequence startSequence 1 String Grid coordinates of the grid point to which the first in the sequence of values is to be assigned.
-The choice of a valid point for the start sequence is determined by the sequencing rule.
-Format: n, n (comma-separated list of grid points, one per dimension - For example, 0,0) ataCodingFormat = 3 Nodes in grid numberOfNodes 1 Integer The total number of grid points ataCodingFormat = 4 Number of stations numberOfStations 1 Integer Value is always 1 ataCodingFormat = 5 or 6 Longitude of grid origin gridOriginLongitude 1 Float The longitude of the grid origin.
+dataCodingFormat = 3 Nodes in grid numberOfNodes 1 Integer The total number of grid points dataCodingFormat = 4 Number of stations numberOfStations 1 Integer Value is always 1 dataCodingFormat = 5 or 6 Longitude of grid origin gridOriginLongitude 1 Float The longitude of the grid origin.
 Unit: Arc Degrees Latitude of grid origin gridOriginLatitude 1 Float The longitude of the grid origin.
 Arc Degrees Vertical grid origin gridOriginVertical 01 Float The grid origin in the vertical dimension.
 Only for 3-D grids.
-Units specified by product specifications Grid spacing, long. gridSpacingLongitudinal 1 Float Cell size in the X/longitude dimension.
-This is the X/longitudinal component of the offset vector (8-7.1.4).
+Units specified by Product Specifications Grid spacing, long. gridSpacingLongitudinal 1 Float Cell size in the X/longitude dimension.
+This is the X/longitudinal component of the offset vector (Part 8, clause 8-8.45).
 Units: Arc Degrees For variable cell size grids this is the unit cell size (the size of the smallest cell in this dimension) Grid spacing, lat. gridSpacingLatitudinal 1 Float Cell size in the Y/latitude dimension.
-This is the Y/latitudinal component of the offset vector (8-7.1.4).
+This is the Y/latitudinal component of the offset vector (Part 8, clause 8-8.45).
 Units: Arc Degrees For variable cell size grids this is the unit cell size Grid spacing, Z gridSpacingVertical 01 Float Cell size in the vertical dimension.
 Only for 3-D grids.
-Units specified by product specifications.
+Units specified by Product Specifications.
 For variable cell size grids this is the unit cell size Nodes in grid numberOfNodes 1 Integer The total number of grid points Start sequence startSequence 1 String Grid coordinates of the grid point to which the first in the sequence of values is to be assigned.
 The choice of a valid point for the start sequence is determined by the sequencing rule.
-Format: n, n (comma-separated list of grid points, one per dimension - for example, 0,0) ataCodingFormat = 7 Nodes in grid numberOfNodes 1 Integer The total number of grid points Triangles in grid numberOfTriangles 1 Integer The total number of triangles in the TIN ataCodingFormat = 8 Number of fixed stations numberOfStations 1 Integer The number of fixed stations any dataCodingFormat value) · • •

-(additional attributes) (as specified in product specification)
+Format: n, n (comma-separated list of grid points, one per dimension - for example, 0,0) dataCodingFormat = 7 Nodes in grid numberOfNodes 1 Integer The total number of grid points Triangles in grid numberOfTriangles 1 Integer The total number of triangles in the TIN dataCodingFormat = 8 ÷ Number of fixed stations numberOfStations 1 Integer The number of fixed stations (any dataCodingFormat value) · • (additional attributes) (As specified in Product Specification)

-- 1) The type-specific attributes for regular and variable cell size grids are the same except that the parameters giving the number of points in each dimension are replaced by the total number of nodes in the grid. - 2) Attributes "Valid time of earliest value" and "Valid time of latest value" provide the temporalElement component of the domainExtent attribute in the grid model (Figures 8-21, 8-22, 8-28, 8-29).
+- 1) The type-specific attributes for regular and variable cell size grids are the same except that the parameters giving the number of points in each dimension are replaced by the total number of nodes in the grid. - 2) Attributes "Valid time of earliest value" and "Valid time of latest value" provide the temporalElement component of the domainExtent attribute in the grid model (Figures 8-21, 8-22, 8-28, 8-29). - 3) Product Specifications may require use of one or the other of the domainExtent or boundingBox attributes, depending on whether spatial extents of feature instances are definitely known to be rectangular in the coordinate system or definitely known to be of irregular shape.